n-riesco/ijavascript/README.md

 - Add tests
 - Complete the implementation of IPython's messaging protocol v4.1
-- Implement Jupyter's messaging protocol v5.0
+- Complete the implementation of IPython's messaging protocol v5.0
+- Add tutorials